drio/next-gen-deck/README.md

 ## TODO

 There is a lot of things that can be done from here.
-Fill free to send me pull requests with new features or just request them in the ticket system.
+Feel free to send me pull requests with new features or just request them in the ticket system.
 Any type of feedback would be very welcome.